Gen711/Fall2015/labs/lab4.trimming.rst

 > Step 1: Launch and AMI.
 For this exercise, we will use a c4.2xlarge instance. **IMPORTANT DETAIL!!!!!!!!!** We need to have more hard drive space for this exercise.
 So when you select the machine type, don't click ``Review and Launch`` like you normally do.
 Instead, go to near the top of teh page and click ``4.
 Add Storage``.
 You'll see a column labelled ``Size (GiB)`` with a 8 under that..
 Change that 8 to 100.
 Now click ``Review and Launch`` like normal.
 You now have a computer with a hard drive of size 100Gb.

-If you have to make a new ``pem`` code, remember to change the permission of your key code `chmod 400 ~/Downloads/????.pem` (change ????.pem to whatever you named it)

 ::

 	ssh -i ~/Downloads/?????.pem ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com

 > Update Software